kimruddock/pawelgrzybek.github.io/_drafts/2016-09-30-top-picks-2016-september.md

 [https://github.com/blog/2256-a-whole-new-github-universe-announcing-new-tools-forums-and-features](https://github.com/blog/2256-a-whole-new-github-universe-announcing-new-tools-forums-and-features)

 The biggest update to Github platform yet.
-Projects allows to easily organise issues, pull requests and notes directly from repository.
+Projects allows to easily organize issues, pull requests and notes directly from repository.
 New ways or code reviews finally looks like it should ages ago.
 New profile view, brand new API to integrate your tool with Github and much more...

 - - -